b-ptiste/b-ptiste.github.io/_pages/cv.md

 * July. - Sept.
 2022: ML Research intern at [<img src="/images/Qohash.png" alt="Qohash" width="100" height="33" />](https://qohash.com/about-us/)\
   **Supervisor**: [Julien Keutchayan](https://dblp.org/pid/202/2872.html) \
   **Subject**: *"Insider threat detection within companies using temporal graphs"* \
   **Outcomes**: Creation of a new architecture to detect malicious activity in a company.
 Malicious activity can be characterised as much by a one-off action as by a series of incoherent actions.
 It also depends on the person's role within the company.
-The solution was to create a [temporal graph of activity](https://github.com/graphaware/neo4j-timetree) for each employee and then, at a higher level, to introduce a company graph.
-Malicious activity is then detected in a self-supervised manner using an auto-encoder.
+The solution was to create a [temporal graph of activity](https://github.com/graphaware/neo4j-timetree) for each employee and then, at a higher level, to introduce a graph activity for the company.
+Malicious activity is then detected in a self-supervised manner using an auto-encoder with graph activity embeddings.

 * Feb. - May 2021: Research assistant at [<img src="/images/m2s.png" alt="m2s" width="40" height="13.33" />](https://m2slab.com/) (Lab.
 M2S at ENS Rennes)\
   **Collaborator**: [Jack Prioux](https://scholar.google.com/citations?user=ebUlLVQAAAAJ&hl=fr), [Fabien Renouf](https://www.linkedin.com/in/fabien-renouf/) \